PC 550 (a)

 Healthcare Fraud in California

-Healthcare fraud in California occur in a number of contexts, but most often occurs in relation to Medi-Cal, and ensnares doctors, nurses, and other healthcare professionals.
-Penal Code section 550 (a).
+Healthcare fraud in California occurs in a number of contexts, but most often occurs in relation to Medi-Cal, and ensnares doctors, nurses, and other healthcare professionals.

 Section 550 (a) lists a range of unlawful conduct.
 An example of some, but not all forbidden conduct, is as follows: